Pre-birth & Pregnancy

 Oral Hygiene

 Early childhood tooth decay is related to the oral microbiome in the mouth.
-A microbiome is the community of microorganisms( including bacteria and fungi) that can usually be found living together in any habitiat.
+A microbiome is the community of microorganisms( including bacteria and fungi) that can usually be found living together in any habitat.
 In the mouth that habitat is the plaque biofilm that develops on all surfaces in the mouth.The oral microbiome is a community of microorganisms, mainly bacteria, found within the mouth.
 The mouth is ideal for growth of certain microorganisms and this oral microbiome may be influenced by diet, oral health care, fluoride use, and dental care.
 Good oral hygiene during pregnancy can improve Mum’s oral microbiome and reduce the transfer of ‘bad’ bacteria from Mother to baby.

 Gum Health During Pregnancy